johhonn/keeper-contracts/README.md

 ## Get Started

-For local developmenty you can either use Docker, or setup the development environment on your machine.
+For local development you can either use Docker, or setup the development environment on your machine.

 ### Docker